-In the last three decades, the researching and writing of Seventh-day Adventist history. has flourished to an unprecedented degree Histories that are based on archival sources and are (in the best sense) critical have appeared, transforming our understanding in many areas.
-One continuing weakness in Adventist historiography is that events are often written about as though occurring in a vacuum.
-Few studies situate Seventh-day Adventist developments in social, cultural, political, and economic contexts, or situate their work in relationship to wider historiographical trends.
+Seventh-day Adventist history remains an understudied subdisicpline of church history.
+While critical studies, based on archival sources, have appeared in the last thirty years, few studies situate Adventist developments in social, cultural, political, and economic contexts, or explicitly situate their work in relationship to wider historiographical trends.
 It is impossible, however, fully to understand crucial episodes in Adventist history, or the development of Adventist thought, institutions, attitudes and culture, in isolation from wider historical currents.